gilgameshjw/hydejack-starter-kit/ABOUTME/README.md

 # About Me

-Throughout my life, I have been interested in nature, thinking and languages.
+Throughout my life, I have been put in motion by intellectual interests and setting myself big challenges.

-The way I need to approach things is through practical and ambitious realisations in which I like to collaborate.
+So I became a researcher in Particle Physics, where I could contribute to expand our knowledge of Nature.
+My journey is now continuing in the "real world", where I am using my skills and brain to solve interesting problems.

-So from being a postdoc in numerical physics, a banker for a short while and after the collaboration with multiple startups and companies, I have developed several innovative systems and models and became a AI researcher and engineer.
+Along this new journey that started 10 years ago, I have been mainly interested in Neuro-inspired architectures like HD computing and Deep Learning and their applications as well as in the building of complex solutions like: Conversational Agents, Collaborative Systems, Retrieval Engines, Automatised Software Generation and Generative Models.

-This journey gave birth to
+### Highlights:

-* 12 co-publications in numerical particle physics, working on my own and with medium size collaborations
+* 12 co-publications in numerical particle physics, collaborating with medium size teams
-* early collaborations with 5 among the best financed startups (>5 millions $, first data engineer in 3 projects)
+* 3 self founded Startups (TaxiQ, Plex AI,  Neurotrophic Labs) and as many collaborations
-* the co-foundation of 3 companies (TaxiQ, Plex AI, Neurotrophic Labs) where with a tiny budget, I have led a team of up to 8 people
+* Early collaborations with some of the most ambitious and best financed european startups (Dataffirm, Constellation AI, Media Players, Jua AI)
-* several innovative technologies (humbaba, rababa, diacritization, transliteration learner from graph, ...)
+* Over 10 documents in publication format (latex) featuring among others a recent publication (2023) of the currently most accurate precipitation weather model
-* over 10 documents in blogs, white papers, paper format (latex) featuring among others a recent publication (2023) of the most accurate precipitation weather model
+* the building of several innovative technologies (TaxiQ, HD encoder for SDR's, Neurotrophic Labs patient modelling and search, Humbaba, transliteration learner from graph, ...)